 The arched patio entry still survives.
-Those little "Jail" and "Marshal" signs you can see in the photo - cute?
+Those little "Jail" and "Marshal" signs you can see in the photo - cute, maybe?
 But totally non-historic.

-A local man who already owns other business properties purchased this historic building.
-Its entire aura is different.
+A local man who already owns other business properties, has purchased this historic building.
+In doing that, its entire aura is different.
 It is now called the Cafe Margarita.
 It's billed as "Mexican, Italian & a little American."

-We have eaten there.
-Twice.
-The food was fine - not great or bad.
-The service was okay.
+We have eaten there a few times.
+The food is fine - not great or bad.
+The service has been okay to pretty good.

 All I can say is - we were disappointed in this change for Tombstone's historic Russ House.
-The word is the prior owner wouldn't include the rights to the "Nellie Cashman" name with the sale.
+The word we heard "through the grapevine" is: the prior owner wouldn't include the rights to the "Nellie Cashman" name with the sale.
 Not sure why.
 That may be the prime source of the problem in sticking with its historical flavor.